 Please note: All students who anticipate the completion of their degree or certificate requirements must apply to graduate in order to have the degree or certificate granted.

-I am planning to graduate in 2018.
+I am planning to graduate next year.
 When do I apply to graduate?

 All students wishing to participate in the May Commencement Ceremony must have all degree requirements complete between January and December.
 When completing your Graduation Application please apply for the term in which you will be completing you degree requirements: March, May, June (Summer I), August (Full Summer and Summer II), October or December.
 Please refer to the graduation deadlines.